seeren/error/README.md

    └─ log/
 ```

-Prs-3 implementations can be used to log errors.
+Prs-3 implementations can be used to log errors

 ```php
 new \Seeren\Error\ErrorLogger($psr3Logger);